Introduction to hackamore types

 Short-shanked hackamores

-'Short-shanked' hackamores are the next step up in terms of 'strength'.
+The family of short-shanked hackamores are the next step up in terms of strength.
 As with zero-shanked hackamores, they typically feature a main circular or near-circular part, but have a short extension coming off the lower part for the rein to connect to.

-This extension provides a little more pressure amplification and leverage pressure, but as the distance is so short, this increase is quite low.
+This extension provides a little more rein pressure amplification, but as the distance is so short, this increase is quite low.

 Common types in this group include: Flower (standard), Lily, Love and Barefoot.